Long-Range Deformations for Integrable Spin Chains: Integrable Spin Chain Models

+Integrability can also be defined for finite chains, cf.\ \Secref{sec:betheansatz,sec:inhchain}, but for the time being we shall restrict ourselves to infinite chains.
 Integrable spin chains are generally based on some Lie algebra $\alg{g}$ or a quantum deformation thereof.
 The algebra is a symmetry of the charges $\charge_r$.
 In fact, the symmetry typically extends to an infinite-dimensional algebra of Yangian or quantum-affine type \cite{Drinfeld:1985rx,Drinfeld:1986in}.

 \paragraph{Local Operator Identifications.}

 The definition of homogeneous local operators in \eqref{eq:homogeneousaction} allows for identifications of certain operators on infinite chains.
 For a local operator $\loc_k$ of range $n$ define the local operators $\specleg\loc_k$ and $\loc_k\specleg$ of range $n+1$ as follows